 The Student Conservation Association's Online Community

 As part of their SCA experience, most members are offered the option to enroll in AmeriCorps for their SCA position.
-This means that members can choose to participate in the SCA program as an AmeriCorps member.
-Please remember that some Corps positions require that you serve as an AmeriCorps member, but you have the option to enroll for Internship positions.
+This means that members can choose to participate in an SCA program as an AmeriCorps member.
+Some positions will require you to service in AmeriCorps, so please keep that in mind.

 When you choose to serve in an SCA AmeriCorps program, you become an AmeriCorps member in addition to an SCA member.
 All you will need to do is follow a few additional paperwork and program requirements and commit to completing a minimum number of hours for your internship.
 Joining the SCA AmeriCorps program demonstrates your commitment to national service.